 Enormous effort has been made by the Department to monitor the fate of the alligators released to the wild.
-In 2016 we released a total of 58,106 farm raised alligators into the wild to maintain wild alligator populations.
+In 2017 we released a total of 49,112 farm raised alligators into the wild to maintain wild alligator populations.
 Each alligator released is measured, sexed, tail-notched, tagged and recorded prior to release to the same area where the farmers had originally harvested the eggs.
 Although it is costly to the ranchers to fulfill the "returns to the wild" obligation, it is an integral necessity of the program, considering the large number of eggs collected.
-In 2016, a total of 616,546 wild alligator eggs were collected producing 548,416 hatchling alligators (Table 3).
+In 2017, a total of 387,373 wild alligator eggs were collected producing 332,711 hatchling alligators (Table 3).

-As of January 2017 there were 56 licensed farmers in Louisiana with on farm inventories totaling 923,072 alligators (Figure 3).

-During the 2016 tag year (January 2016 through December 2016) an estimated 328,852 farm-raised alligators were harvested, averaging 26.19 cm in belly width (Figure 4).
-The total estimated value of these alligators was \$74.7 million (Table 4).
+As of January 2018 there were 57 licensed farmers in Louisiana with on farm inventories totaling 857,728 alligators (Figure 3).
+During the 2017 tag year (January 2017 through December 2017) an estimated 382,039 farm-raised alligators were harvested, averaging 27.30 cm belly width (Figure 4).
+The total estimated value of these alligators was \$70 million (Table 4).

 Beginning late winter and continuing into spring and summer of 2009, the worldwide economic recession significantly impacted world trade in raw and tanned alligator skins and manufactured products.
 Egg harvest numbers rebounded in 2011 and 2012, although some eggs were lost to coastal flooding in June 2012.
-Since early 2010, price and demand for both wild and farm-raised alligators has continued to recover.
-With wild egg collections reaching over 616,000 in 2016, alligator farm inventories have risen above pre-recession numbers in late 2016.
+Since early 2010, price and demand for farm-raised alligators has continued to recover.
+Although the estimated nest count of 50,989 was the second highest on record, egg collections were adversely affected in 2017 by Tropical Storm Cindy which hit June 21-22, 2017 and caused nest flooding.
+With wild egg collections reaching over 616,000 in 2016 and 387,373 in 2017, alligator farm inventories have risen above pre-recession numbers in late 2016.